LambdaTest/LT-appium-nodejs/README.md

 - Download and install **NodeJS**.
 You should be having **NodeJS v6** or newer.
 Click [here](https://nodejs.org/en/) to download.
 - Make sure you are using the latest version of **JavaScript**.
 - Install **npm** from the official website by clicking [here](https://www.npmjs.com/).
+- Note: WD only works with appium 1 for appium 2 please use WDIO https://github.com/admc/wd

 ### Clone The Sample Project